Better Understanding the Believer’s Future Judgment

 III.
 THE DEGREES OF REWARDS

-At the Bema Seat Judgment there will be various degrees of reward.
+At the Bema Seat judgment there will be various degrees of reward.
 Paul makes this evident in 1 Corinthians 3:12–15:

-“Now if any man builds on the foundation with gold, silver, precious stones, wood, hay, straw, each man’s work will become evident; for the day will show it because it is to be revealed with fire, and the fire itself will test the quality of each man’s work.
+Now if any man builds on the foundation with gold, silver, precious stones, wood, hay, straw, each man’s work will become evident; for the day will show it because it is to be revealed with fire, and the fire itself will test the quality of each man’s work.
 If any man’s work which he has built on it remains, he will receive a reward.
-If any man’s work is burned up, he will suffer loss; but he himself will be saved, yet so as through fire.”
+If any man’s work is burned up, he will suffer loss; but he himself will be saved, yet so as through fire.

 As you can see, this passage is pregnant with truth related to this study.
 First, the word foundation is a reference to the corporate Body of Christ (cf. Ephesians 2:20).
-Paul is writing to the corporate body of Christ in Corinth, i.e., the Church he founded years prior in the city of Corinth.
+Paul is writing to the corporate body of Christ in Corinth, i.e., the church he founded years prior in the city of Corinth.

 Contextually, this passage relates to the implied idea of expanding the Body of Christ—both in the sense of expanding God’s kingdom here on earth and in eternity.
 This passage then pertains to how a believer can best go about doing that.
-Gold, silver, and precious stones represent effective, dedicated spiritual service done correctly, with the aim at building up the Body of Christ.
+Gold, silver, and precious stones represent effective, dedicated spiritual service done biblically, with the aim at building up the Body of Christ.
 On the other hand, wood, hay, and straw convey the idea of shallow activities in a believer’s life—a life that is bent on pursuing worthless things with no aim, sight, or tangency to matters of eternal value or significance.
 Wood, hay, and straw represent the work of self-centered saints whose concerns in this world are other than those of the One who saved them by His power and grace.

 The former will stand the test of fire; the latter will not.
-“Revealed with fire” connotes God’s discerning judgment regarding the aforementioned.
+Revealed with fire connotes God’s discerning judgment regarding the aforementioned.
 What endures His testing are those areas that survive His scrutiny and judgment—that which the believer has accomplished in His power for His glory.
-This fact is substantively supported by the following passages: Matthew 25:21, 23; Luke 19:11–27; 2 Corinthians 5:9; Philippians 3:13, 14; 1 Thessalonians 2:19, 20; 2 Timothy 4:7, 8; James 1:12; 1 Peter 5:4; and Revelation 22:12.
+This fact is substantively supported by the following passages: Matthew 25:21, 23; Luke 19:11–27; 2 Corinthians 5:9; Philippians 3:13-14; 1 Thessalonians 2:19-20; 2 Timothy 4:7-8; James 1:12; 1 Peter 5:4; and Revelation 22:12.

 Again, note that the passage we are presently examining pertaining to the subject of the believer’s future rewards is about the believer—not the unbeliever.
-The believer’s eternal security is not in question in 1 Corinthians 3:12–15; rather, the passage clearly states, “but he himself will be saved.”
+The believer’s eternal security is not in question in 1 Corinthians 3:12–15; rather, the passage clearly states, but he himself will be saved.
 This inclusion is what ensures our understanding that this passage pertains to believers.

-Accordingly, if you take the time to examine the previously listed passages, Scripture is teaching that:
+Accordingly, if you take the time to examine the previously listed passages, Scripture is teaching that

 There are degrees of rewards for believers—and they include the breadth of their reign during the millennial kingdom.